 Keningau used to be one of the most important administrative centres of the British in the early 1900s.
 The Japanese also made use of Keningau was one of its government centres during their occupation of Sabah in World War II.

 The village of Nuntunan in Apin-Apin was known as "44" during British rule.
 This indicated its distance of 44 miles (71 kilometers) from Tenom, another British administration centre.
 Nuntunun was also known as "Office" because the British had its office by the Sg Apin-Apin riverbank which was later taken over by the Japanese.
 When the British returned after the surrender of the Japanese, the remaining Japanese soldiers surrendered at Nuntunan.

-Keningau has a tropical climate with seasonal variations according the monsoon period.
+Keningau has a tropical climate with seasonal variations.
 The north-east monsoon lasts from November to April and the south west monsoon, from May to October.
-Annual mean temperature ranges from 24 degrees C to 32 degrees C while rainfall averages at about 2,500 mm per annum.
-Mean relative humidity is about 74.2%.
+Annual mean temperature ranges from 24 degrees Celsius to 32 degrees Celsius while rainfall averages at about 2,500 mm per annum.
+Mean relative humidity is about 74.2 percent.